DanielTockan/Skii/README.md

 ### The API:

 Our online search for an existing ski API containing datapoints meeting our criteria was unsuccessful.
-API's either had expensive licensing fees are were not adequately populated as described.
+The API's either had expensive licensing fees are were not adequately populated as described.
 As a result, we decided to build our own within the seed file:

 ```js
  {